small business restructure rollover

 So, a holding company (an entity holding assets for the small business entity) can apply for the rollover relief, for example.

-Suppose the restructuring of your small business entity satisfies all the eligibility criteria, and you choose to access the SBRR.
-In that case, the new business structure will take over the ownership of the assets at their tax cost, and no gain (or loss) will arise.
+If the restructuring of your small business entity satisfies all the eligibility criteria, and you choose to access the SBRR, then the new business structure will take over the ownership of the assets at their tax cost, and no gain (or loss) will arise.

 This means that: